Old Data. New Liability.

-Morgan Stanley’s experience is a hard knock lesson for any company that is handling personal information of any type.
+Morgan Stanley’s experience is a hard knock lesson for any company that is handling the personal information of any type.
 Partially destroyed data is a ticking time bomb.
 It is important to understand that the organization that hired the service provider is still liable for data records discovered years later.

 Knowledge is Power

-Data is magnetically stored on hard drives and tape. the most secure way of completely eliminating all data on magnetic media is to demagnetize the media with a degausser.
-Degaussing can easily be performed inside a company's secure facility using company personnel thus ensuring the media is completely sanitized of any and all data before the media leaves the company's secure environment.
+Data is magnetically stored on hard drives and tape. the most secure way of eliminating all data on magnetic media is to demagnetize the media with a degausser.
+Degaussing can easily be performed inside a company's secure facility using company personnel thus ensuring the media is completely sanitized of all data before the media leaves the company's secure environment.